-Miamber and Blackglama are moving towards a Feline Corona Virus Negative cattery, from December 2021 all kittens should be FCoV negative .
+Miamber and Blackglama try to keep Corona Virus at minimum levels in the cat population.
+We will be doing our best to ensure our kittens will be FCoV negative within the limitations of treatment and testing .
 This will result in some changes to the way we do things including the timing of vaccination, desexing and rehoming to reduce stress load, and add some requirements for the selection of suitable homes.

 This is a risk with any cat or kitten no matter where you acquire it from as Corona Virus is carried in a huge majority of the cat population.
 If you have another cat and purchase a kitten, placing them together creates a small risk for one or both.
 This risk has always been there, we are just more aware of it now.

 All kitten and cat owners should learn about this dreaded disease.
 Once considered fatal, there is now treatment available.

 The treatment is new, lengthy, very expensive, and not always 100% reliable.
 Currently there are Clinical Trials in progress at Sydney University.